AviatrixSystems/Docs/HowTos/spokegw_external.rst

 FireNet is supported.
 The inspection policy is the entire Spoke Gateway including all the BGP routes (not individual S2C BGP sessions).

-The following features are not supported on a BGP-enabled spoke gateway:
+The following features are not supported on a BGP-enabled spoke gateway in the current (6.6) release:

 -   ActiveMesh 1.0.
 -   Mapped NAT.